WenjieJack/LeetCode-Solution/README.md

 # LeetCode-Solution
 My solutions to leetcode problems on https://leetcode.com, currently using C++.
-You can find all solutions in LeetCodeSolution.h file.
-Use search such as P121 to locate problem 121.
+You can find all solutions in **LeetCodeSolution.h** file.
+Use search such as P121 to locate problem 121 in that large file.

 # Solved Problems
 I solve problem in terms of difficulty and complexity, so from easy, medium to hard.
 I think it is a reasonable progression.

+TODO: I may implement single link to each problem.

 | Problem # | Problem title | Problem # | Problem title
 |:---       | :---          | :---      | :---